duxingyi-charles/Smooth-Excess-Area/README.md

  See `example/input` for a concrete example.

-:tada: **It's possible to use your own mesh formats.** We provide two python scripts in directory `IO` to convert common mesh formats to our `input_file` format.
+:tada: **It's possible to use standard mesh formats.** We provide a python script in directory `IO` to convert OBJ mesh formats to our `input_file` format.

- To use the two scripts, make sure to install [meshio](https://github.com/nschloe/meshio) with
+ To use the script, make sure to install [meshio](https://github.com/nschloe/meshio) with

      pip install meshio